nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 ===================

 Temperature sensing is mostly implemented in the :file:`src/temperature.c` file.
-This includes generation of false temperature readings on the `Nordic nRF9160 DK`_, which does not have a built-in temperature sensor.
+This includes generation of false temperature readings on your nRF91 Series DK, which does not have a built-in temperature sensor.

 Using the built-in temperature sensor of the `Nordic Thingy:91`_ requires a `devicetree overlay <Zephyr Devicetree Overlays_>`_ file, namely the :file:`boards/thingy91_nrf9160_ns.overlay` file, as well as enabling the Kconfig options :kconfig:option:`CONFIG_SENSOR` and :kconfig:option:`CONFIG_BME680`.
 The devicetree overlay file is automatically applied during compilation whenever the ``thingy91_nrf9160_ns`` target is selected.